 Tip 3.
 Create your own limited liability corporation (LLC}.
 Having a side-project gives you freedom, but it can also give you a tax headache.
 If you have an LLC, you can write off all the expenses related to your side-hustle–effectively reducing your tax rate.

 Writing off expenses isn’t the only benefit here.
 Having your own business will also make you look more professional.
 If you think about this from your clients’ perspective, they’ll be paying a company, which can feel a bit more legitimate than paying an individual.
 And, with the authority of an incorporated business behind your service, you can start charging more as people will likely take you more seriously.

 If you are looking for software to help you keep track of hours, expenses, and invoices, check out Bonsai.
 You can use it for 2 weeks for free to see if it’s a good fit for you.

 Tip 4.
 Build your personal brand.
 In the beginning, you’ll be relying heavily on your own brand as you tap into friends and existing contacts.
 Creating a sharp personal brand image that communicates who you are, what you do or offer, and your relative value in the marketplace is vital.
 One study shows that 90% of people trust product or service recommendations from people they know.

 So, make sure your image is buttoned up.
+And once it is, make sure that your website is easy to read and fits your brand image.
+Resources like Instapage or Elementor can be great for this.
 Read this article that gives you a road map to creating a solid personal brand.